hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 </p>

-We can use this same function to compare two groups of cells which represent differnt conditions by modifying the `ident` values provided.
+We can use this same function to compare two groups of cells which represent different conditions by modifying the `ident` values provided.
 The `FindMarkers()` function has **several important arguments** we can modify when running it.
 To view what these parameters are, we can access the help page on this function:

 ```r
 ?FindMarkers